anipuem/ssd.pytorch-insulator/README.md

-for ans and ematj only
+for asn and ematj only